s-damian/rust-solana-wallet/README.md

 This project demonstrates how to create and manage a Solana wallet using Rust.

-- **Generate Mnemonic**: Creates a new random BIP 39 mnemonic phrase.
+- **Generate Mnemonic**: Creates a new random BIP39 mnemonic phrase.
 - **Seed**: Derives a seed from the mnemonic phrase.
 - **Key Derivation**: Supports generating multiple keypairs from a single seed by applying BIP44 derivation paths.
 - **Passphrase**: You can optionally use a passphrase.